raza6/Zorrro/README.md

 It uses youtube-dl, BeautifulSoup4, eyeD3, PySimpleGUI and requests python libraries (You will have to install them with pip).
 `pip install youtube-dl beautifulsoup4 eyeD3 PySimpleGUI requests`

-You also need a valid install of tkinter.
+You also need a valid install of tkinter and ffmpeg.

 ## Usage
 Launch it from command line with python 3: `python ./Zorrro-YtMP3.py`